Watch FIFA World Cup 2026™

 By subscribing, you agree to SBS’s terms of service and privacy policy including receiving email updates from SBS.

-"This will be sobering, but not unexpected given the spread globally," Agriculture Minister Julie Collins said.
+"This will be sobering, but not unexpected given the spread globally," she said.

-The bird was a sub-Antarctic species — a brown skua bird.
-It was found on a remote beach at the Cape Le Grand National Park near Esperance, about 700km southeast of Perth.
+The bird was a brown skua — a sub-Antarctic species — that was found on a remote beach at the Cape Le Grand National Park near Esperance, about 700km southeast of Perth.

-WA Agriculture and Food Minister Jackie Jarvis said the bird was isolated after it was located in an unwell state on Sunday and died that night.
+WA Agriculture and Food Minister Jackie Jarvis said the bird was isolated after it was discovered in an unwell state on Sunday and died that night.

 "I'm told it is not normal for them to be on the south coast of Western Australia," Jarvis said.